vishakhmv/Tic-Tac-Goo/README.md

 This makes the game easy for new users to understand while still being strategically engaging.

-TRISTRIKE MODE (5x5)
+QUAD STRIKE MODE (5x5)

-TriStrike is a more competitive and strategic version of Tic Tac Toe played on a 5x5 grid:
+Quad Strike is a more competitive and strategic version of Tic Tac Toe played on a 5x5 grid:

 One player plays as X and the other as O

 X starts the game

-Players win by forming three identical symbols in a straight line
+Players win by forming four identical symbols in a straight line

 Includes audio feedback with a victory sound when a player wins